 - Overpromise: There are no guarantees in credit repair.
 Ultimately, it’s up to your creditors and debt collectors (and the credit bureaus) whether they’ll remove negative information from your credit report.
 Credit repair companies can’t guarantee that they’ll be able to delete a particular negative mark—in fact, they can’t guarantee they’ll be able to delete any items at all.
 If they promise to do so, they’re not being honest with you.

 - Pressure you to pay in advance: Again, not only is this unethical, it’s illegal.
-Credit repair professionals cannot charge you upfront.
+When it comes to the legality of credit repair, one thing credit repair companies cannot do is charge you upfront.

 If the company you’re considering hiring does any of the above, stop working with them immediately.
 Don’t pay them any money or give them your credit card information.